 Dissonant Dioramas

 When not working as a graphic designer, I started making my own eerie assemblage art.
-For the last few years I assembled arrangements–first making freestanding fake voodoo objects, which later led to assembling dioramas.
+For the last few years I assembled arrangements–first making freestanding “fake voodoo” objects, which later led to assembling dioramas.
 Thinking inside the box, I scavenge desk drawers and wooden boxes to house semi-abstract landscapes.
-I work with pieces of rusted metal, fabric, scavenged machine parts, broken toys, twigs and bones.
+I work with pieces of rusted metal, fabric, discarded machine parts, broken toys, twigs and bones.
 Backgrounds are painted canvas, opaque or translucent layers of resin-infused paper.
-I light the dioramas with LEDs to contrast the dark mystery of rusted worlds with bright, colorful, background skies.
-I use LEDs because they stay cool and draw very little energy.
+The outer boxes are clad in epoxy-infused canvas, paper and layers of sand, grit and /or plant material.
+Recent pieces have non-reflecting museum glass in front.

 I celebrate broken, lonely landscapes: abandoned brownfields, power lines, smokestacks, rusted bridges and industrial ruins.
 I want to evoke aliveness amid urban decay and disquiet.
 Lately I have been doing a lot of swamps.
 Nature fights back in industrial lowlands.
 I often sneak in reptiles, sci-fi and horror elements amid the ruins.